tassiluca/direct-style-experiments/docs/content/docs/03-channels.md

 {{< /columns >}}

-Moreover, like in Rx, it is possible to control the context in which the flow is executed using the `flowOn` operator, which changes the context for all the steps above it (so it is typically used as the last step in a function).
+Moreover, like in Rx:

+- it is possible to control the context in which the flow is executed using the `flowOn` operator, which changes the context for all the steps above it (so it is typically used as the last step in a function);
+- some backpressure strategies are supported, which are used to handle the situation when the producer is emitting values faster than the consumer can process them.
+In Kotlin Coroutines, the backpressure is managed by the `buffer` (and its variant, like `conflated`, `sample`, `debounce`) operator, which allows to buffer a certain number of values before the consumer starts to process them.

 ```kotlin
 override suspend fun analyze(